iagomosqueira/ICESSAI/RDemos/R01_R_Computing/src/INTRO_R.md

+% Introduction to R and computing for Quantitative Fisheries Science
 % Iago Mosqueira
-% Introduction to R (and computing)
 % \today

 Why programming?
 ==========

 “Can one be a good data analyst without being a half-good programmer?
-The short an- swer to that is, ‘No’.
+The short answer to that is, ‘No’.
 The long answer to that is, ‘No!’.”

 – Frank Harrell, 1999 S-PLUS User Conference, New Orleans (October 1999)